Site Section Links

 In understanding the differences in our proposal trio, it is useful to recognize that there are primarily four categories or types of knowledge that pertain to these issues.
 These can be listed as:

-Consentual knowledge is composed of knowledge that others have shared that we consent to know because we trust (rightly or wrongly) in the person or source passing on this knowledge.
-Often the consent is given based on irrelevant psychological factors such as authoritative stance or attitude, charisma, enthusiasm, etc. Often the consent is given based purely on the lack of any apparent reason not to trust.
-Consentual knowledge can be further broken down into four distinct categories:
+5) Consentual: Consentual knowledge is composed of knowledge that others have shared that we consent to hold because we trust (rightly or wrongly) in the person or source passing on this externally derived knowledge.
+Often the consent is given based purely on the lack of any reason not to trust and should always be held with skepticism.
+Consentual knowledge can be broken down further into three meaningful categories:

-d.
-That based on other's beliefs, opinions, estimations, guesses, imaginations, fantasies, falsities and misunderstandings.
+c.
+That based on other's beliefs, opinions, estimations, imaginations, misinterpretations, fantasies, falsities, misunderstandings, neuroses, and psychoses.

 Consentual knowledge is the most prevalent and voluminous in our knowledge base but the least reliable, and it is staggering to realize to what extent we have incorporated consentual knowledge by what may be uncritical consent.
 There would be a lot more humility and much less acrimony if the popularizers and promoters of scientific dogma were aware of the proportion of the consentual component in their "knowledge base."